creengecoader/MirroredQWERTY/README.md

 1. Download this project's files

-2. Put "zz" file (from MirroredQWERTY folder) in /usr/share/X11/xkb/symbols/
+2. Put "zzz" file (from MirroredQWERTY folder) in /usr/share/X11/xkb/symbols/

 3. Put "evdev.xml" file (from MirroredQWERTY folder) in /usr/share/X11/xkb/rules/ and overwrite the file that's in there (see "Troubleshooting" for more info)